resoftware/.github/profile/README.md

 ---

-*Ducky 🐥 — Our AI support agent, built with Claude, handles monitoring, bug triage, and development support*
+*Created by Ducky 🐥 — Our AI support agent.*